Tropical storm Idalia places Florida on alert for major hurricane

 Franklin is the first major hurricane of the season, which runs from June to November.
 It is currently a Category 4 storm, packing 145mph (230km/h) winds, but is expected to weaken by midday Tuesday, said the NHC.

-In an update on Monday afternoon, the agency said the storm was causing life-threatening surf and rip currents along the south-east coast of the US.
+In an update on Monday afternoon, the agency said Franklin was already causing life-threatening surf and rip currents along the south-eastern coast of the US.

-For now, Florida is focused on Idalia, with Governor Ron DeSantis warning the state should brace for "major impacts" from the storm.
+For now, Florida is focused on Idalia, with Governor Ron DeSantis warning the state should brace for "major impacts" from that storm.

 "This is going to be a powerful hurricane," he said at a news conference on Monday.